fatihaksel/creativekidz.club/README.md

 It is a knowledge-base, learning & sharing platform to keep kids entertained during the coronavirus crisis.

+Here is our version document and [the hackathon blog ](./VERSION.md)

 We have a survey for parents here --> https://www.surveymonkey.com/r/JQD8N37